chjfth/AmHotkey/README.txt

-                 AmHotkey: Modulized Autohotkey scripts
+                 AmHotkey: Modularized Autohotkey scripts
 =============================================================================

 ==== QUICK START ====

 These scripts have been verifed with Autohotkey 1.1.24, and new versions should be OK as well.

-First, you need to grab a Unicode version of Autohotkey executable(AutoHotkeyU32.exe or AutoHotkeyU64.exe) and place the EXE file in this directory.
+First, you need to grab a Unicode version of Autohotkey executable(AutoHotkeyU32.exe or AutoHotkeyU64.exe) and place the EXE file in this directory. (download from http://www.autohotkey.com)

 Second, Copy _more_includes_.ahk.sample to _more_includes_.ahk, edit that file to enable/disable ahk modules.